DanielBMarkham/Info-Ops/manuscript/chapter13.md

 ![Taking analysis notes and sketches the easy way.
 Much easier to read than Beethoven!](images/ict-amim.png)

 By breaking things down to the smallest pieces and using a tagging system, we can enter however much we want.
 Maybe those notes are enough.
 Great!
-We're done.
+We're done.[^13-941]

+[^13-941]: These tags should be very familiar to you.
+If not, you may have been skipping ahead or missed something the first time around.
+Go back to chapters 3-6 for the basic tags.
+Chapters 8-10 cover the detail tags.
+Chapter 7 is necessary to see some examples before diving in here.
+Chapter 11 tells you about cross-referencing.
+Chapter 12 is necessary to understand what the heck a Master Model is and to understand why the linkages and relations end up saving so much time.
+All of what you're seeing now is the culmination of the first half.
+If you're lost, the answers are back there.

 The notes above took five minutes to enter for a new team and create user story cards for that team to use in project planning.
 Spending another five or ten minutes makes the cards even better.
 Or not.